atarekgg/smartify-ecommerce/README.md

 # Smartify – Electronics E-Commerce Website

 Smartify is a WordPress-based e-commerce website designed for selling electronic devices such as laptops, smartphones, and smart watches.
 This project was developed as a graduation project.
-All website content is in Arabic.
+The website supports multiple languages (English and Arabic) using the Polylang plugin

 ---